- Coronavirus News

 - Submit News

 As announced on May 17, all Missouri S&T students, faculty and staff are no longer required to wear a facial covering or physically distance when outdoors.
-However, for their own safety and the safety and protection of others, all unvaccinated students, faculty and staff are encouraged to continue to wear facial coverings and socially distance while outdoors.
+However, for their own safety and the safety and protection of others, all unvaccinated students, faculty and staff are encouraged to continue to wear facial coverings and socially distance while outdoors as well as indoors.
 (This is a recommendation but not a requirement.)

 In addition, students, faculty and staff who have been fully vaccinated against COVID-19 are no longer required to wear a facial covering or physically distance indoors as long as they do not exceed the approved gathering sizes of no more than 35 people indoors and no more than 50 people outdoors.
+(The gathering size requirements are for non-academic, non-classroom activities only.)
 For the safety of all students, faculty and participants, summer session classrooms and in-person camps will continue to require facial coverings and social distancing over the summer.

 Individuals are not required to disclose to their supervisors, classmates or co-workers if they have been vaccinated.
 Supervisors and other individuals should not ask employees or students if they have been vaccinated.

 Missouri S&T updated its guidance following a recent update from the Centers for Disease Control and Prevention (CDC).
 S&T’s updated guidance is modeled after the CDC’s but is not identical to it.

 Missouri S&T also encourages all unvaccinated individuals to become fully vaccinated as soon as possible.
 S&T’s goal is to achieve an 85% or greater vaccination rate to provide the greatest possible safety on campus.
 For updates on vaccination sites and schedules, please visit S&T’s vaccination page.